ayedreeinn/rockpaperscissors/README.md

-a simple little rock paper scissors game
+a simple little rock paper scissors game in console